devanshjain14/image-orientation-detection/README.md

-# Decision Tree For Image Orientation
+# Image Orientation Detection using Decision Tree

 #### This was implemented under the valuable guidance of Prof David Crandall at Indiana University in B551 Elements of AI during Fall 2019.